EBZebra/docs/edge/source/guide/configreference.md

 	<ApplicationCacheQuota value="20000"/>

 ### ApplicationCachePath
-Path to an existing directory to store Application Cache data.
-Applies to only Windows Mobile/CE using the Zebra Webkit.
+Path to an existing directory to store Application Cache data. **Applies only to Windows Mobile/CE using the Zebra Webkit**.

 **Possible Values**